polidog/vuex-jsonschema-validation/README.md

 # vuex-jsonschema-validation

-A vuex state validateion plugin on change state.
+A vuex state validation plugin on change state.

 ## usage